templebay33/brimstone_reference/design_reference.md

 As Drowned Dead are a common Enemy to encounter while exploring a Spanish Fort, the Valley of the Serpent Kings Adventures Set includes a set of Drowned Dead Trait Cards that are drawn from when a group of these shambling dead attack the Heroes, adding extra variety and challenge to your adventures.

 A Trait Card is drawn for a group of Drowned Dead when they enter play to determine what variety of these undead explorers are taking part in the Fight.
 Each Trait Card tells what style of Drowned Dead they are (The Tower Guard, Watery Graves, etc.), includes additional stat modifiers and extra abilities they have, as well as any extra XP they are worth for the Heroes.
 This means you can face off against Drowned Dead again and again over the course of your adventures, and they always feel fresh and different…and scary!
+As Undead monstrosities that rise up out of the water to shamble through the halls of the fort, Drowned Dead have the power to bring on additional models at the end of each turn with their Endless Hordes ability.
+Note that if there are not enough models to place, Endless Hordes does NOT add Elite abilities to the Enemy
+Group (as you might do if multiple Threat cards tried to spawn them without enough models).

 ### Trolls
 As Trolls are a common Enemy to encounter in the Norse Lands, the Gates of Valhalla Adventures Set includes a deck of 5 Troll Trait Cards that are drawn from when a group of Trolls attack the Heroes, adding extra variety and challenge to your adventures.